Dolby Atmos vs DTS:X: 5 Must-Know Facts

 - 3.1ch Dolby Atmos DTS: X and Vertical Surround Engine

-- Immersive AE (Audio Enhancer) upscale audio closes to 7.1.2 each sound
+- Immersive AE (Audio Enhancer) upscale audio closes to 7.1.2 for each sound

 Dolby Atmos vs DTS:X: Key Differences